Rita (Israeli singer)

-In 2011, she became popular in Iran after the release of various pop records which she sings in her native Persian language.
-In 2012, produced by Amer Payami, her album All My Joys, also sung in Persian, was popular in Israel and Iran, going gold in Israel after three weeks.
-She has since been referred to as a cultural ambassador between Israeli and Iranian citizens, and states she hopes to "puncture the wall of tension" between their countries.
+In 2011, she became famous in Iran after the release of various pop records in which she sings in her native Persian language.
+In 2012, Israeli producer Amer Payami managed her album All My Joys, also sung in Persian; it was popular in Israel and Iran, going gold in Israel after three weeks.
+She has since been commonly referred to as a cultural ambassador between Israelis and Iranians, and has personally stated that she hopes to "puncture the wall of tension" between the two countries.

-Early life
+Early and personal life

-Rita Yahan-Farouz was born in Tehran, Iran, to a Persian-Jewish family.
-At the age of eight, her family immigrated to Israel with her, and resided in the city of Ramat HaSharon, Israel, in 1970.
+Rita was born in Tehran, Iran, to a family of Persian Jews in 1962.
+In 1970, they immigrated to Israel, settling down in the city of Ramat HaSharon.
 Her niece is Israeli actress and singer Liraz Charhi.

-She began singing professionally as a military band member while serving in the Israel Defense Forces during the 1980s, and rose to stardom quickly.
-Rita was married to Israeli singer, composer, and keyboardist Rami Kleinstein, with whom she has two daughters, Meshi and Noam.
+During her compulsory military service in the early 1980s, she began singing professionally as a musical band member, and rose to stardom quickly.
+In 1988, she married Israeli singer and composer Rami Kleinstein, with whom she has two daughters.
 The couple performed together in 2001.
-In 2007, they announced they were separating.
+In 2007, they announced that they were separating.